 Field Description Name Enter a name for the second server.
 Host Enter

 ip_node2.
-This is the remote hostname or IP address the server will use to connect to the network relay.
+This is the remote hostname or IP address the server uses to connect to the network relay.

-JMS Port Enter the JMS Port number that the server will use to communicate with the network relay over JMS protocol.
+JMS Port Enter the JMS Port number that the server uses to communicate with the network relay over JMS protocol.
 Active Select this option to tell the server to start the connection to the network relay.